 We talked with Mr. Jones, sharing with him the love of Jesus Christ that evening.
 The homeless man asked if they had anything to give.
 All there was to share was forty-cents.
 We gave Mr. Jones the forty cents and talked to him for about 15 to 20 minutes.The homeless man asked them, "Do you have a testament?"It took a moment but they finally we realized he meant a bible.Brian had only his own personal study bible, but promised Mr. Jones he would bring him one the next day.Brian said to Mr. Jones, "I wish that we could have given you more."
 Mr. Jones replied, “But You Considered Me.”

-A couple of days later, Brian rushed home from work and he and Shandai made about forty bagged sandwiches.
-They put them in bags with a piece of fruit and a drink.
-The husband and wife team left the house around 7pm and headed into Center City to the corner of Broad and South; that’s where he told them he would be.
-They gave him two of the bagged lunches and the Bible he asked for.
-They proceeded to walk the streets of Center City passing out bagged lunches to homeless people in need of food.
+A couple of days later, Brian rushed home from work and made about forty bagged lunches.
+Brianleft the house around 7pm and headed into Center City to the corner of Broad and South; that’s where he told them he would be.
+He gave him two of the bagged lunches and the Bible he asked for.
+Brian proceeded to walk the streets of Center City passing out bagged lunches to homeless people in need of food.

-At the end of my evening they came to 16th & The Benjamin Franklin Parkway and saw 10 homeless people sitting on benches and we only had 5 bagged lunches left.
+At the end of my evening I came to 16th & The Benjamin Franklin Parkway and saw 10 homeless people sitting on benches and we only had 5 bagged lunches left.
 They began to pass them out not knowing what would happen; the homeless people began to divide the lunches amongst themselves.
-Brian and Shandai never saw Mr. Jones again, but stated, "We see the smile he had on his face that night every time we see the smile of another homeless person we reach."
+Brian never saw Mr. Jones again, but stated, "I see the smile he had on his face that night every time I see the smile of another homeless person we reach."